minimalparts/nonce2vec/README.md

 Check average value and standard deviation of s2w and w2w with CBOW

 Note that sample_decay does not work when not using random filter.
 This seems to have a significant positive impact.
-Maybe implement a form of sample_decay
+Maybe implement a form of sample_decay.
+Try all filters with a sample_decay

 Experiments with a CBOW model trained on a larger window